Waiting List Information

 - If you decide to cancel after accepting an offer from the waiting list, you must notify the Graduate Housing Office by email at email@example.com and pay a $250 cancellation fee.

-- If you cancel less than 30 days before your move-in date, you will be responsible for rent from your move-in date until the end of the 30 days, or until someone else moves into your assigned unit, whichever happens first.
+- If you cancel less than 30 days before your scheduled move-in date, you will also be responsible for rent starting from your scheduled move-in date until the end of the 30 days, or until someone else moves into your assigned unit, whichever happens first.

 - It is your responsibility to notify us if you decide not to attend MIT—your department will not inform us.